calummoore/blog-product/content/products/yabble/index.md

 	* Weekly e-mails - on time saved?
 	* Menu bar - so people can access really easily start a meeting
 * Providing some solid initial use cases which are obvious
+* Not requiring the whole company to use it for it be effective

 #### Marketing (after PH launch)